-This study used a qualitative descriptive method.
-This researchessentially provides a view of the search for facts with the correct interpretation of the phenomena under study.
-This study also used normative research, supported by statutory and conceptual approaches.
-Normative research uses a literature search as the basis for the problem under study by referring to the legal norms contained in applicable laws and regulations in Indonesia and using other legal materials.
-This study is a literature review that traces legal products, journals, articles, and surveys related to dynastic politics and democracy ahead of the 2024 elections.
-The use of qualitative and normative methods allows for a comprehensive understanding of the interactions between law, politics, and society.
-According to Marzuki (2017), normative legal research relies heavily on secondary legal materials, such as legislation, court decisions, and legal doctrines, which are systematically interpreted to critically analyze legal issues.
-This methodology is appropriate for examining constitutional dynamics and political behavior in Indonesia's democratic development.
+This study uses a qualitative descriptive method.
+This researchessentially provides a view of the search for facts with the correct interpretation of the phenomenon under study.
+This study also used normative research supported by statutory and conceptual approaches.
+Normative research makes a literature search as the basis for the problem under study by referring to the legal norms contained in applicable laws and regulations in Indonesia and using other legal materials.
+This research is a literature review that traces legal products, journals, articles, and surveys related to dynastic politics and democracy ahead of the 2024 elections.